nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 author: ["Nick Barlow"]
 ---

-VectoredIn in a tool I developed to visualize the job market and job postings from LinkedIn utalising various different tool and techniques from the NLP and LLM space.
-To read more about the project, look [here]({{< ref "vectoredIn.md" >}})
+VectoredIn is a tool I developed to visualize the job market and job postings from LinkedIn utilising various different tool and techniques from the NLP and LLM space.
+To read more about the project, look [here]({{< ref "vectoredIn.md" >}}).

 ###  Data

-For this project, I built upon the data from this Kaggle dataset  [here](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings), which originally contained over 100,000 job postings, and I bought this up to just over 1 Million individual job postings.
+For this project, I built upon the data from this Kaggle dataset  [here](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings), which originally contained over 100,000 job postings, and I increased this to just over 1 Million individual job postings.

-Now, with each job posting having an average of 500 words (600 Tokens) for the description alone, alongside some additional metadata, this is a reasonably large dataset.
+With each job posting having an average of 500 words (600 Tokens) for the description alone, alongside some additional metadata, this is a reasonably large dataset.

 The main goal of this project was to use LLM's to create a vector representation of each individual job posting, and store these in a open-source vector database from Weaviate.
-The way a classical embedding process works is you feed in a set of text (Document, Article, Paper) and you get out a vector representation of the text.
+The way a classical embedding process works is that you feed in a body of text (Document, Article, Paper, etc.) and you get out a vector representation of the text.
 This vector represents the semantic meaning behind the text, with similar articles of text being closer to each other in the vector space.

 Having to embed over 600 Million tokens (if we were simply to feed in each full job posting to the model) is pretty inefficient and costly.
 So, let's have a look at some of the techniques that can be used to reduce the dimensionality of the data.